primeroIMS/primero/CONTRIBUTING.md

 * 1.2 -> which is under support for some current implementations.
 These implementations should look to upgrade to v1.3

-* 1.3 -> which is the current stable maintenace release.
-It is compatible withe the Primero mobile app.
+* 1.3 -> which is the current stable maintenance release.
+It is compatible with the Primero mobile app.

 * 1.4 -> the development effort which includes major changes brought about by implementing internationalization.
-A data migration effort will be needed to move v1.2/v1.3 implemention to v1.4
+A data migration effort will be needed to move v1.2/v1.3 implementation to v1.4

-1.4 is in active development so the successive builds will be v1.4.0.1, v1.4.0.2, etc. 1.3 is in maintenance mode and is incremented with support versions as v1.3.5, v1.3.6, etc
+1.4 is in active development so the successive builds will be v1.4.0.1, v1.4.0.2, etc. 1.3 is in maintenance mode and is incremented with support versions as v1.3.5, v1.3.6, and so on.
 Everything fixed in a lower release is merged up.
 So if its a core bugfix, we try to do it in the v1.3 maint version and then apply up

 #  Branches